 National Judicial Data Grid (NJDG) is a database of orders, judgments and case details of 18,735 District & Subordinate Courts and High Courts created as an online platform under the eCourts Project.
 Data is updated on a near real-time basis by the connected District and Taluka courts.
 It provides data relating to judicial proceedings/decisions of all computerized district and subordinate courts of the country.
 All High Courts have also joined the National Judicial Data Grid (NJDG) through web services, providing easy access facility to the litigant public.

-Through the eCourts services platform using elastic search technology, currently litigants can access case status information in respect of over 23.81 crore cases and more than 23.02 crore orders / judgments pertaining to these computerized courts as on date.
+Through the eCourts services platform using elastic search technology, currently litigants can access case status information in respect of over 24.99 crore cases and more than 24.87 crore orders / judgments pertaining to these computerized courts as on date.
+On 14.09.2023, Supreme Court of India has onboarded its data on National Judicial Data Grid.

 Case data is available on NJDG for both civil and criminal cases with the ability to perform drill-down analysis based on the age of the case as well as the State and District.